-Hugh Hodgson School of Music Promotion and Tenure Guidelines(Approved by the faculty May 2015)
+Hugh Hodgson School of Music Promotion and Tenure Guidelines (Approved by the faculty May 2015) Approved by faculty 19 January 2024 Approved by the Director of HHSM 19 January 2024 Approved by the Dean of FCAS 22 January 2024 Approved by the Provost May 7, 2024

-The Hugh Hodgson School of Music continually strives to raise its standards of excellence in all its activities.
+The Hugh Hodgson School of Music (HHSOM) continually strives to raise its standards of excellence in all its activities.
 The requirements for promotion and tenure are conceived as evolving over time, reflecting ever-greater levels of achievement by its faculty.

-In all matters related to promotion and tenure, the Hugh Hodgson School of Music will carefully adhere to the University of Georgia Guidelines for Appointment, Promotion and Tenure.
+In all matters related to promotion and tenure, the Hugh Hodgson School of Music will carefully adhere to the University of Georgia Guidelines for Appointment, Promotion and Tenure of Academic Rank Faculty (effective August 1, 2023).
 The standards, criteria, and processes presented in this document are intended to supplement and/or extend the University's Guidelines.
 All faculty are expected to be familiar with both this PTU document and the University Guidelines.
-If any inconsistency or discrepancy is found in this document or if this PTU document does not address a certain issue, the University's Guidelines will supersede this document.
+If any inconsistency or discrepancy is found in this document, or if this PTU document does not address a certain issue, the University's Guidelines will supersede this document.